hectorchanht/rushbin-clipboard/README.md

 ## How to run

+create a supabase project and obtain its API key

-First, run the development server:
+run the development server:

 ```bash
 npm run dev